Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 Now in `Azure.Messaging.ServiceBus`, we simplfify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.

-The below code snippet shows you the session variation of the "processor".
+The below code snippet shows you the session variation of the `ServiceBusProcessor`.

 ```cs
 // create a processor to receive events from the next available session